Ex-DEA agent: Opioid crisis fueled by drug industry and Congress

 AmerisourceBergen and McKesson declined our requests to appear on camera.

-So did Cardinal Health, which three months ago hired the author of the bill, Linden Barber, as senior vice president.
+So did Cardinal Health, which hired the author of the bill, Linden Barber, as senior vice president.
 With Scott Higham and Lenny Bernstein of the Washington Post, we called the head of public relations of Cardinal and asked to speak with Barber.

 BILL WHITAKER: This is Bill Whitaker I'm a correspondent with 60 Minutes, I was calling to see if, um, we could speak with Linden Barber.